srackham/digraph-picker.nvim/README.md

 ## Usage

 - The recommended `<C-k><C-k>` digraph picker insert-mode key mapping plays nicely with the native Vim `<C-k>{char1}{char2}` digraph command.
+- The convention of normal case for the names of custom digraphs makes it easy to distinguish them from Vim's built in digraphs.
 - Custom digraphs are added to Neovim's internal digraph table and can be entered with the native Vim `CTRL-K {char1} {char2}` commands.

 ## Implementation